CASE FILE #BLPD-1887-08-01-001

 Bodies Discovered

-S. T. Gregg finds decomposed bodies in a hidden cellar and a trap door in the Kelly tavern.
+S. T. Gregg finds decomposed bodies in a hidden cellar under the Kelly tavern.

 Jan 1, 1888

-A posse is formed to track down the fleeing Kelly Family after the discovery of the bodies.
+A posse is organized to track down the fleeing Kelly Family after the discovery of the bodies.

 Jan 4, 1888